kevinash/kevinash.github.io/formatgpt/formatgpt.md

 ## Availability

-If you are interested in FormatGPT, please contact [Kevin Ashley](https://www.linkedin.com/in/kashlik/) on LinkedIn.
+If you are interested in FormatGPT, please [fill this form for early access](https://forms.gle/D2rKQLxbSXobvpKY8) or contact [Kevin Ashley](https://www.linkedin.com/in/kashlik/) on LinkedIn.
 The engine is available for commercial licensing.